pschraut/UnityScriptableObjectContainer/README.md

 The [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) type in Unity is a very powerful concept that has many different applications.
 It lacks one feature that'd skyrocket its usefulness for me and that's being able to add "Components" to it.
-Unity allows to add "Components" to a ScriptableObject asset through code, but they didn't expose functionality to do it through the Inspector.
+Unity allows to add "Components" to a ScriptableObject asset through code, but they don't expose functionality to do it through the Inspector.

 The ScriptableObject Container package attempts to solve this.
 It allows to work with ScriptableObjects in a similar way how you work with Components and GameObjects.